amazon-ion/ion-docs/_books/ion-1-1/src/binary/e_expressions.md

 #### Example encoding of an e-expression with primitive, `exactly-one` arguments

-As first demonstrated in _[Encoding multiple exactly-one arguments](#encoding-multiple-exactly-one-arguments)_, the bytes of the serialized arguments begin immediately after the opcode and (if separate) the macro address.
+As first demonstrated in _[Encoding multiple exactly-one arguments](#encoding-multiple-exactly-one-arguments)_, the bytes of the serialized arguments begin immediately after the e-expression's opcode and (if separate) the macro address.
 The reader iterates over the parameters in the macro signature in the order they are declared.
 For each parameter, the reader uses the parameter's declared encoding to interpret the next bytes in the stream.
 When no more parameters remain, parsing is complete.